Lift/Drag ratio chart

 When the engine fails the aircraft is usually at altitude and at a speed greater than best glide speed.
 It is therefore advantageous to put the excess airspeed to good use and convert that to altitude while reducing and trimming for best glide speed.
 A higher altitude will also give you more options to land.

 Minimum Sink Speed

 This speed is lower than the best glide speed and mainly used when the pilot wants to gain time in stead of distance.
 This might become helpful when at an reasonable high altitude and you need time to think about your options before gliding towards a suitable landing site at best glide speed (distance).

 Best glide speed

-Found at the point where the Lift/Drag ratio vs the Angle of Attack is at its maximum, see image to the right.
+You will find this at the point where the Lift/Drag ratio vs the Angle of Attack is at its maximum, see the image to the right.

-It is also found on the Thrust Required vs Airspeed diagram where total drag is minimum and found where the induced drag intersects with the parasite drag line.
+It is also found on the Thrust Required versus Airspeed diagram where total drag is minimum and found where the induced drag intersects with the parasite drag line.